microsoft/Oryx/doc/configuration.md

 Oryx provides configuration options through environment variables so that you can apply minor adjustments and still utilize the automatic build process.
 The following variables are supported today:

-> NOTE: In Azure Web Apps, these variables are set as App Settings [App Settings](https://docs.microsoft.com/en-us/azure/app-service/configure-common).
+> NOTE: In Azure Web Apps, these variables are set with [App Settings](https://docs.microsoft.com/en-us/azure/app-service/configure-common).

 Setting name                 | Description                                                    | Default | Example
 -----------------------------|----------------------------------------------------------------|---------|----------------